incountry/sdk-java/README.md

   /**
    * creating Storage instance
    *
-   * @param config A container with configuration for a Storage initialization
+   * @param config A container with configuration for Storage initialization
    * @return instance of Storage
    * @throws StorageClientException if configuration validation finished with errors
    * @throws StorageServerException if server connection failed or server response error